fmfi-compbio/deepnano-blitz/README.md

 Also contains bigger network, which has performance similar to Guppy.

-If you find this work useful, please cite:
+If you find this work useful, please cite (there will be preprint about his updates coming soon):

 [Boža, Vladimír, Broňa Brejová, and Tomáš Vinař.
 "DeepNano: deep recurrent neural networks for base calling in MinION nanopore reads."
 PloS one 12.6 (2017).](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0178751)